The 10 Best Swimming Holes In The World

 #3 To Sua Ocean Trench, Samoa

 While we’ve sung the praises of the To Sua Ocean Trench before, this list just wouldn’t be complete without it.
 Beautiful green gardens surround the crater entrance so you can float on your back while enjoying all the butterflies and tropical birds that float above you.
-Heading down the steep wooden lis the second hardest part, after eventually leaving.
+Heading down the steep wooden steps is the second hardest part, after eventually leaving.

 #4 Havasu Falls, Arizona, USA

 Situated uphill from the mighty Colorado River, Havasu Falls is a secret swimming spot hidden deep in the Grand Canyon that’ll make you want to skip the helicopter ride and get down on the ground and explore it for yourself.
-While hiking there is no walk in the park (prepare yourself for a tough 16-kilometre trek in the sweltering Arizona heat), plunging into that cool blue waterfall will certainly be your well-deserved reward.
+While hiking there’s no walk in the park (prepare yourself for a tough 16-kilometre trek in the sweltering Arizona heat), plunging into that cool blue waterfall will certainly be your well-deserved reward.

 Have you heard about these!?
 These figure 8 swimming holes have to be the most amazing natural jacuzzis in the country – if not the world.
-This wonder is tucked away in Sydney’s Royal National Park and it’s a bit of a trek to get there.
+This wonder is tucked away in New South Wales’ Royal National Park and it’s a bit of a trek to get there.
 If you’re an experienced hiker, it’s possibly the best spot to get out and about on a summer’s day in Sydney.
 But beware of the dangers associated with swimming here – the coastal shelf can only be accessed at low tide and visitors will want to wear some waterproof shoes to avoid cuts on their feet.

 #6 Jacob’s Well, Texas